 2. Learn About the History of the Western US at The Durham Museum

 As you wander through the various exhibits, you’ll learn all about the history of Omaha and the surrounding areas.
 They have permanent exhibits and some temporary ones.
-You can look online to see what traveling exhibits are there during your visit.
+You can look online to see what traveling exhibits are there during your visit to the Durham Museum.

-Permanent exhibits include the Baright Home and Photo Gallery.
+Permanent exhibits at the Durham Museum include the Baright Home and Photo Gallery.
 You’ll see remakes of cottages from the 1800s and what they called working cottages.
 They have a Bekins Moving and Storage truck model, which tells the story of a prominent Omaha company.

 See Related: Best Museums in America